Dara Calleary: Opposition spokesperson

-In the Fianna Fáil Front Bench, he served as Opposition Spokesperson for Jobs, Enterprise and Innovation from 2011 to 2016 and Opposition Spokesperson for Public Expenditure and Reform from 2016 to 2018.
+In the Fianna Fáil Front Bench, he served as Spokesperson for Jobs, Enterprise and Innovation from 2011 to 2016 and Spokesperson for Public Expenditure and Reform from 2016 to 2018.

 In March 2018, he was appointed Deputy leader of Fianna Fáil by party leader Micheál Martin.

 Following the 2020 general election, Calleary served as Fianna Fáil's chief negotiator as the party worked on a deal with Fine Gael and the Green Party to enter into government as a coalition.

-Appintment as Government Chief Whip
+Appointment as Government Chief Whip

 On 27 June 2020, at the formation of the new government, Calleary was appointed by Taoiseach Micheál Martin as Minister of State at the Department of the Taoiseach with responsibility as Chief Whip.
 Although Calleary was deputy leader of Fianna Fáil and chief negotiator for Fianna Fáil, he was not appointed to cabinet.
 The lack of any representative in the cabinet from the west of Ireland was heavily criticised by some.
 An article by the Mayo-based Western People declared it "a cabinet fit for Cromwell".
 While Calleary accepted the role, he publicly acknowledged that he was "angry and disappointed" not to have been offered a departmental portfolio and said that he still saw himself eventually leading a department.
 On 1 July, he was appointed to the further position of Minister of State for the Gaeltacht and Sport.

 Appointment to cabinet and resignation

 On 15 July 2020, following the sacking of Barry Cowen from the position, Calleary was appointed as Minister for Agriculture, Food and the Marine by Micheál Martin.

 On 20 August 2020, Calleary was implicated in the Oireachtas Golf Society scandal when news broke that Calleary and 81 others attended an Oireachtas Golf Society dinner the previous day, in apparent breach of Government COVID-19 guidelines.
 He resigned as Agriculture Minister the following morning.
 Calleary stated to MidWest Radio that "I made a big mistake.
 I shouldn't have gone to the function.
 I didn't want to let people down and I take responsibility for that mistake".
 Michael Clifford and Paul Hosford of the Irish Examiner, suggested that the scandal had "left [Calleary's] political career in tatters" and had deeply rocked the Martin Cabinet.
-Three days later on 24 August 2020, he also resigned as Deputy Leader of Fianna Fáil.
+Three days later on 24 August 2020, he also resigned as Deputy leader of Fianna Fáil.
 In February 2022, a District Court concluded that the event had not breached public health guidelines and had been safely organised.

 Return as Minister of State

 On 31 August 2022, following the resignation of Robert Troy, Calleary was appointed as Minister of State at the Department of Enterprise, Trade and Employment with special responsibility for Trade Promotion, Digital and Company Regulation.

+Following the appointment of Jack Chambers as Minister for Finance, Calleary was appointed as super junior minister attending cabinet.

+At the 2024 general election, Calleary was re-elected to the Dáil.